alejeindrox/alejeindrox/game/warrior/level-2-error-2.md

 # ❌ Error: Panic!
 At the Endpoint

 You added a new route: `/panic`.
-It returns a 500 and logs "We tried."
+It returns a 500 and ignites the Torch of Debugging with the phrase: "We tried."

-The logs are hilarious.
+The Torch of Debugging shines with comedy.
 The bug is still there.
 And now Sentry is tagging you by name.